vmware/go-vcloud-director/samples/openapi/README.md

 ```

 ## Using mode 2 (Define custom struct with JSON tags and access fields)
-This mode allows to use OpenAPI in regular Go way (by defining a struct with JSON field tags)
+This mode allows to use OpenApi in regular Go way (by defining a struct with JSON field tags)

 ```
 ./openapi --username my_user --password my_secret_password --org my-org --endpoint https://192.168.1.160/api --mode 2